- Course Delivery

 Get the same diploma as on campus students

-The online Bachelor's of Multidisciplinary Studies (BMS) with a concentration in Aviation Studies along with the nationally recognized University of Nebraska at Omaha Aviation Institute offers high quality programs featuring full-time and adjunct faculty who are nationally recognized authorities in the field of aviation.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Aviation Studies along with the nationally recognized University of Nebraska at Omaha Aviation Institute offers high quality programs featuring full-time and adjunct faculty who are nationally recognized authorities in the field of aviation.

 The aviation department features an internship program, student organizations, and a number of scholarship opportunities to students pursuing a career in aviation.